cloudfoundry-attic/cf-docs-deprecated/content/tools/vmc/installing-vmc.md

 ## Installing vmc: Procedure

-Installing `vmc` is easy once you have installed [Ruby and RubyGems](/frameworks/ruby/installing-ruby.html) on your computer.
+Installing `vmc` is easy once you have installed [Ruby and RubyGems](#prerequisite-installing-ruby-and-rubygems) on your computer.

 *  If you haven't already done so, signup for your free [Cloud Foundry](http://cloudfoundry.com/) account.
 You will receive an email with your user credentials.

-* Open a terminal (Linux and Mac) and execute the following command:
+* Open a terminal (Linux) and execute the following command:

 ```bash
 prompt$ sudo gem install vmc